Davidiad: Tropologica Davidiadis Expositio

 When Marulić completed his poem, he affixed a prose appendix to the work, known as the Tropologica Davidiadis Expositio ("A Tropological Explanation of the Davidiad").
 The purpose of this addendum was to stress the poet's belief that David "is a prototype or prefiguration of Christ" and that "all the events of the New Testament lie hidden and anticipated in the Old Testament".
-In other words, it was the view of Marulić that his work was an allegory, wherein David represented Christ (In omnibus fere Davidem puto personam gerere Christi), and Saul represented the Jews who persecuted Jesus (Saulem autem Iudeos, qui Christum persequebantur, significare).
+Marulić thus believed that his work could be read as an allegory, wherein David represented Christ (In omnibus fere Davidem puto personam gerere Christi), and Saul represented the Jews who persecuted Jesus (Saulem autem Iudeos, qui Christum persequebantur, significare).
 In this section, Marulić defends his work as orthodox and non-heretical.
-Unfortunately, as Miroslav Marcovich argues, "it is not difficult to discover that Marulić's allegoric Tropology does indeed aberrare a relgionis nostrae fide [stray from the faith of our religion]"; for instance, how could the author contend that David is the "prefiguration of Christ", Marcovich asks, when David committed such sins as adultery and murder?
+However, as Miroslav Marcovich argues, "it is not difficult to discover that Marulić's allegoric Tropology does indeed aberrare a relgionis nostrae fide [stray from the faith of our religion]"; for instance, how could David be the "prefiguration of Christ", Marcovich asks, when David committed grave sins like adultery and murder?

 Marcovich points out that the line dummodo a religionis nostrae fide nusquam aberret ("So long as it never deviates from the orthodoxy of our religion") in the Tropologica manuscript is marked by the autograph of someone who was not Marulić.
-Marcovich contends that this autograph likely belonged to Domenico Grimani, who was a cardinal, bishop, and patriarch of Aquileia, and to whom the poem itself was dedicated.
-Given that the Davidiad was never officially published, Marcovich reasons that Grimani marked the aforementioned line and used it as justification to withhold an imprimatur authorizing its release.
-Marulić likely knew that his novel assertions would cause issues, and he had indeed reached out to Grimani in a letter, asking for his approval, but Grimani never acquiesced.
-Given that the Davidiad is orthodox and does not stray from the Biblical stories of David, it is likely that only the Tropologica prevented the poem from ever being released.
+Marcovich contends that this autograph likely belonged to Domenico Grimani, the cardinal and patriarch of Aquileia to whom the poem was dedicated.
+Given that the Davidiad was never officially published, Marcovich reasons that Grimani marked the aforementioned line and used it as justification to withhold an imprimatur.
+Marulić likely knew that his novel assertions could cause issues, and he had indeed reached out to Grimani in a letter, asking for his approval, but Grimani never acquiesced.
+Given that the Davidiad itself does not stray from the Biblical stories of David, it is likely that only the Tropologica prevented the poem from ever being released.